Radial Gradient Visual Effects Tutorial

 Explosion One Particle

-The explosion particle is useful for explosion effects when applied alone or with multiple particle explosions and global composition.
+The explosion particle is useful for explosion visual effects when applied alone or with multiple particle explosions and global composition.
 This example introduces the most basic gradient where the origin of the circle starts at red, then gradually changes to black as it reaches the outside of the circle.
 See the explosion particle code for more details.

 This tutorial demonstrated how to create a set of effects with HTML5 radial gradients.
-This article explained how to create a fire effect, halo effect, donut or torus, ball, sun, explosion, and rainbow effect, with radial gradients alone.
+This article explained how to create a fire effect, halo effect, donut or torus, ball, fireball, explosion, and rainbow effect, with radial gradients alone.